-- In addition, the form will ask for five alternative elective classes. - This form will be given to the counselor who will enter the courses in the school information system. - Core courses are a top priority in the scheduling process; elective courses are a low priority. - For placement in electives, priority will be given based on class standing (seniors have the highest priority). - Students that do not provide alternative elective options will be given a free period, study hall or office assistant.
+- Core courses are a top priority in the scheduling process; elective courses are a low priority. - For placement in electives, priority will be given based on class standing (seniors have the highest priority). - Students that do not provide alternative elective options will be given a free period, study hall or office assistant.